GoogleChrome/web.dev/src/site/content/en/patterns/index.md

 ---
 layout: patterns
 title: Patterns
-description: A collection of code snippets to help you optmize your web projects.
+description: A collection of code snippets to help you optimize for Web Vitals.
----